MatthewSantoso/DM-and-CM-Calculator/README.md

 - Computer Vision Toolbox

 Notes:
-- Accepts .tif or .tiff files
+- Use TIF or TIFF images for best results, PNG is essentially only for testing idealized membrane cross sections.
-- Tested with SEM images from an FEI Quanta 650 ESEM
+- Macrovoid count density (CM) functionality is only tested with SEM images from an FEI Quanta 650 ESEM

 File/Folder Descriptions:
 - DM_CM_Calculator_SourceCode.mlapp: